abcnorio/docker-vsgan-tensorrt-vs-encoder/README.md

 - vapoursynth encoder docker https://git.gammaspectra.live/WeebDataHoarder/encoder (MIT License)
 - added vs plugins https://github.com/abcnorio/docker-vapoursynth-encoder (MIT License)

+## What is?
+Please read the original documentation on the pages cited above.
+Important is the page about VSGAN, TensorRT, and vapoursynth and its handling.
+The other repo is about a vapoursynth environment along with av tools, and last one just adds some more vapousynth plugins, esp. important for deinterlacing, etc.

 ## Build environment:
 - Debian bullseye (11.9)
 - kernel 5.18.0-0.deb11.4-amd64